Conus richeri

 Conus richeri is a species of sea snail, a marine gastropod mollusk in the family Conidae, the cone snails and their allies.

 Like all species within the genus Conus, these snails are predatory and venomous.
-They are capable of "stinging" humans; therefore, live ones should be handled carefully or not at all.
+They are capable of stinging humans; therefore, live ones should be handled carefully or not at all.

 Description

 The size of the shell varies between 32 mm and 54 mm.

 Distribution

-This marine species occurs off New Caledonia and the Chesterfield Islands.
+This rare deep water marine species occurs off New Caledonia and the Chesterfield Islands.